 2 Kings 24-25

 Babylon Controls Jeholakim

-1 In his days Nebuchadnezzar king of Babylon invaded the land, and Jehoiakim became his servant for three years.
+1 In his days Nebuchadnezzar king of Babylon invaded the land and Jehoiakim became his servant for three years.
 Then he turned and rebelled against him.
-2 The Lord sent against him bands of the Chaldeans, and bands of the Syrians, and bands of the Moabites, and bands of the children of Ammon, and sent them against Judah to destroy it, according to the word of the Lord, which he spoke through his servants the prophets.
-3 Surely at the commandment of the Lord this came on Judah, to remove them out of his sight, for the sins of Manasseh, because of all that he had done, 4 and also for the innocent blood that he shed; for he filled Jerusalem with innocent blood, which the Lord would not pardon.
+2 The Lord sent against him bands of the Chaldeans, and bands of the Syrians, and bands of the Moabites, and bands of the Ammonites, and sent them against Judah to destroy it, according to the word of the Lord, which he spoke through his servants the prophets.
+3 Surely at the commandment of the Lord this came on Judah, to remove them from his sight for the sins of Manasseh because of all that he had done, 4 and also for the innocent blood that he shed, for he filled Jerusalem with innocent blood which the Lord would not pardon.
 5 Now the rest of the acts of Jehoiakim, and all that he did, are they not written in the book of the chronicles of the kings of Judah?

 Jehoiachin’s Evil Reign in Judah